VivekBalmiki/VivekBalmiki/README.md

 # 👋 Hey there, I'm Vivek Balmiki!

 ## 🚀 About Me
-I'm a **BSc Computer Science student** who talks to data more than people (because data always makes sense, right?).
+I'm a **Data Science enthusiast** who talks to data more than people (because data always makes sense, right?).
 Currently **learning Machine Learning algorithms** and figuring out how to make computers think like humans—without them taking over the world.

 🔍 **What I Do?**